 So as "x" approaches infinity, then "2x" also approaches infinity.
 We write this:

 But don't be fooled by the "=".
 We cannot actually get to infinity, but in "limit" language the limit is infinity (which is really saying the function is limitless).

 We have seen two examples, one went to 0, the other went to infinity.

-In fact many infinite limits are actually quite easy to work out, if you can figure out "which way it is going", like this
+In fact many infinite limits are actually quite easy to work out, when we figure out "which way it is going", like this:

 - 2x2 will head towards +infinity